-The term “volatility” refers to the statistical measure of the dispersion of returns during a certain period of time for stocks, security or market index.
-The volatility can be calculated either by using the standard deviation or the variance of the security or stock.
+The term “volatility” refers to the statistical measure of the dispersion of returns during a certain period of time for stocks, security, or market index.
+The volatility can be calculated either using the standard deviation or the variance of the security or stock.

 The formula for daily volatility is computed by finding out the square root of the variance of a daily stock price.

 Further, the annualized volatility formula is calculated by multiplying the daily volatility by a square root of 252.

 Annualized Volatility Formula is represented as,